4dcu-be/4dcu.be/_posts/2019-12-29-Magic-the-Gathering.md

 Personally, I think it is awesome how you can, in a matter of minutes, pull a set of all decklists and train a classifier on any format you want.
 While I played a fair bit of Legacy, and currently play Standard, I have no experience with Modern and Pioneer.
-This classifier would very quickly give me a way to *(gu)estimate* what an opponent is playing without having to known each competitive deck in the format.
+This classifier would very quickly give me a way to *(gu)estimate* what an opponent is playing without having to know each competitive deck in the format.

 ## Legal